Editing

 The selected part can be moved.
 The part is copied if the Ctrl key (Windows) / Option key (Mac) is pressed while moving.

 Resizing the selected part while the Alt key (Windows) / Command key (Mac) is pressed stretches (or shrinks) the part.
-The part can be 'warped' using this key as well.
-It's recommended to make sure any monophonic audio tracks use the monophonic transpose algorithm.
-Use their editor's Edit button to access this option (a part needs to be selected for this button to be enabled).
+The part can also be "time warped" using this key.
+It's recommended to ensure any monophonic audio tracks use the monophonic transpose algorithm.
+Use the editor's EDIT button to access this option (a part needs to be selected for this button to be enabled).

 Tweakable Edits

-MultitrackStudio features 'tweakable edits', which means that after performing an edit (for instance pasting some audio) you can tweak the edit (for instance adjust position and length of the pasted part, adjust volume, or even add effects).
-Every time you make an adjustment the initial edit will be completely redone, thus ensuring optimal sound quality.
+MultitrackStudio features "tweakable edits", which means that after performing an edit (for example, pasting some audio), you can tweak the edit (e.g., adjust the position and length of the pasted part, adjust volume, or even add effects).
+Every time you make an adjustment, the initial edit is completely redone, ensuring optimal sound quality.
 An edit is tweakable as long as the selected part is surrounded by a dotted line.

 Common Editor features